J-E-Tuinman/GWAS-analyses-on-Lifelines-HPC/post_GWAS/README.md

-This folder contains script pertaining to data manipulation of the raw GWAS results from the REGENIE pipeline.
+This folder contains scripts pertaining to data manipulation of the raw GWAS results from the REGENIE pipeline.

 Created by Joël Tuinman